Pipeline Script setup

 • p4approve: P4 ApproveImpl Review: PerforceHelix Swarm required.
 Sets the Swarm review state when the build completes.
 For more information about using Perforce: ApproveImpl review, see p4approve: P4 ApproveImpl Review.

-• p4publish: P4 Publish: Jenkins can automatically shelve or submit build assets to the PerforceHelix Server.
-For example, you can use this function to publish a PDF of the release notes to the Helix Server.
+• p4publish: P4 Publish: Jenkins can automatically shelve or submit build assets to the PerforceHelix Core Server.
+For example, you can use this function to publish a PDF of the release notes to the Helix Core Server.
 For more information about using Perforce: Publish Assets, see p4publish: P4 Publish.

 • p4tag: P4 Tag: Jenkins can tag builds automatically when the build completes.
-The Tags are stored in the PerforceHelix Server as Automatic Labels with the label view based on the workspace at the time of tagging.
+The Tags are stored in the PerforceHelix Core Server as Automatic Labels with the label view based on the workspace at the time of tagging.
 For more information about using Perforce: P4 Tag, see p4tag: P4 Tag.

 • Build step: